-If you organise an event on University premises, you must do so in the context of the University's responsibility to safeguard freedom of speech within the law and therefore in accordance with the relevant code of practice.
+If you organise an event on University or OUSU premises, or anywhere if it is University funded, affiliated or branded, you must do so in the context of the University's responsibility to safeguard freedom of speech within the law and therefore in accordance with the relevant code of practice.
+In particular, you have a responsibility to decide whether to notify the Proctors of the event in certain circumstances.
+Details, including when and how to make a notification, are available on the Proctors' Office website:

-w www.admin.ox.ac.uk/lso/statutes
+www.proctors.ox.ac.uk/ meetingsandevents